TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 13/Jeremiah 13.2.md

 ---

-So I bought a girdle according to the word of Jehovah, and put it upon my loins.
+So I bought a belt according to the word of Yahweh, and put it on my waist.